Semm6/Whitelabel-webshop/PORTFOLIO.md

 Here is also a quick step by step tutorial for making a Docker container in springboot (terminal)

-1. Create a docker file with these properties:
+1. Create a docker file in your application with these properties:

 ```
 FROM openjdk:11